Health-care workers battled burnout before COVID-19 — now it's even worse, experts warn | CBC News

 Health-care workers battled burnout before COVID-19 — now it's even worse, experts warn

-First she'd strip down in her garage in Whitby, Ont.
+First, the Whitby, Ont., resident would strip down in her garage.
 Then she'd rub alcohol on her body before going up to have a shower.
 Then, finally, she'd get to hug her four boys — even though fears about infecting her family with COVID-19 still lingered in her mind.

 "My kids have become so programmed now that they ask me, 'Can I touch you now?
 Do you have coronavirus?'" she recalled.
 "That truly breaks my heart."

-Dolkar, who worked both in front-line patient care in Toronto and is now in a public-health role, is one of thousands of Ontario health-care workers facing constant fear and stress as the pandemic enters its second year.
+Dolkar, who worked in front-line patient care in Toronto and is now in a public health role, is one of thousands of Ontario health-care workers facing constant fear and stress as the pandemic enters its second year.

-New Canadian research also suggests feelings of burnout were high long before COVID-19 arrived in Canada — particularly among nurses — which is prompting concern that months of heightened pressure is taking even more of a toll on health-care workers and their ability to provide patient care.
+New Canadian research also suggests feelings of burnout were high long before COVID-19 arrived in Canada — particularly among nurses — which is prompting concern that months of heightened pressure is taking an even greater toll on health-care workers and their ability to do their jobs.

 "The stress at work, the stress of not being able to do things, the human touch that's not there, the additional workload of donning PPE, has all added to the work stress," Dolkar said.